RooyyDoe/browser-technologies-2021/README.md

 # Browser Technologies

 For this assignment I will design an interactive application.
-I need to make sure that all users, with all browsers, can see, hear and / or feel at least the core functionality in every context.
-The purpose of this assignment is to learn how to make an online online interactive appliaction using `Progressive Enhancement` and `Feature Detection` so that the application will always work.
+I need to make sure that all users, with all browsers, can see, hear and/or feel at least the core functionality in every context.
+The purpose of this assignment is to learn how to make an online interactive application using `Progressive Enhancement` and `Feature Detection` so that the application will always work.

 ## Introduction

-### case
+### Case

-I want to be able to fill out a survey where the questions are aimed at gamers, with different answer options.
-If I don't finish the survey, I want to pick up where I left off later.
+I want to create a survey with questions aimed at gamers that uses different types of questions, such as open questions, rating questions and multiple choice questions.
+When a user doesn't finish a survey, the user should be able to come back and pick up where he left off.

-### Working of my application
+### The working of my application

-When a user opens the application, he / she is given the option to start a new survey or to continue where he / she left off.
+When a user opens the application, he/she is given the option to start a new survey or to continue where he/she left off.
 Each survey will have a unique code.
-This code allows the user to get back where he / she left off in the survey.
-Every time the user goes to the next section the data will be saved to a JSON file and can be extracted by making use of the unique code.
-The user needs to keep a good hold on the unique code otherways he / she will not be able to return where they left off.
+This code allows the user to get back where he/she left off in the survey.
+Every time the user goes to the next section, the data will be saved to a JSON file and can be extracted by making use of the unique code.
+The user needs to keep a good hold of the unique code otherwise he/she will not be able to return where he/she left off.

 ## Final Product
 <img width="1552" alt="Schermafbeelding 2021-03-30 om 18 11 18" src="https://user-images.githubusercontent.com/40355914/113020911-5a7fcb80-9183-11eb-8705-630ce439ebf5.png">